clazinski/metabase_deployment/README.md

 4. Finally, step 2 is repeated and the data was successfully migrated.

-## from one postgres to another
+## From One Postgres To Another

-transferring data from postgres_1 database to another postgres (postgres_2), on different servers:
+Transferring data from postgres_1 database to another postgres (postgres_2), on different servers:
 ```bash
 pg_dump -h host -p port -U user_postgres_1 -W password -d database_name_postgres_1 | psql -h host -p port -U user_postgres_2 database_name_postgres_2
 ```
-- to create a new database on the transferring, just pass the -C flag after "pg_dump".
+- To create a new database on the transferring, just pass the -C flag after "pg_dump".